Sautela

 Sautela is a 1999 Indian Hindi-language action drama film directed by T. Rama Rao, starring Mithun Chakraborty in the lead role.
 The film, a remake of Tamil-language film Cheran Pandiyan also introduced 3 South Indian Heroines, Priya Raman, Priyanka Upendra and Rajashree to Bollywood.

 Plot

 Raghuvir, the head of the village Panchayat, and Arjun are step-brothers who live separately.
 Arjun always respects his elder brother Raghuvir.
-Raguvir's wife and daughter also love Arjun, but Raghuvir openly dislikes him being the step-brother.
-One day local goons tried to rape Raghuvir's daughter and Arjun beats them.
+Raguvir's wife and daughter also love Arjun, but Raghuvir openly dislikes him for being a step-brother.
+One day local goons try to rape Raghuvir's daughter and Arjun beats them up and rescues her.
 Without knowing the fact, Raghuvir punished Arjun.
-The Enemy of their family and local Don uses this hatred to their advantage.
+The enemies of the family including the local don use this hatred to their advantage.